richafnu/Viva/Viva/insights/org-team-insights/copilot-dashboard.md

 The **Scope** filter is based on the Microsoft Entra ID attribute "ManagerID" to populate "Your company" data and "Your group" data by default.

-* When you select “Your company," the dashboard includes all employees who have a Copilot license, which is based on the Microsoft Entra ID “Person ID” by default.
+* When you select "Your company," the dashboard includes all employees who have a Copilot license, which is based on the Microsoft Entra ID "Person ID" by default.

-* When you select the groups listed within “Your company,” the dashboard includes all employees who report directly or indirectly to this leader.
-The manager hierarchy can only be identified based on the Microsoft Entra ID attribute “ManagerID.”
+* When you select the groups listed within "Your company," the dashboard includes all employees who report directly or indirectly to this leader.
+By default, the manager hierarchy is based on the Microsoft Entra ID attribute "ManagerID."
+It can be updated if your admin uploads organizational data.

-* When you select “Your group,” the dashboard includes everyone who reports to you directly or indirectly.
+* When you select "Your group," the dashboard includes everyone who reports to you directly or indirectly.
 The manager hierarchy is identified based on the Microsoft Entra ID attribute "ManagerID" by default.
-Different logged in users will see different data for “Your group”.
+Different logged in users will see different data for "Your group."

-* When you select the groups listed within “Your group," the dashboard includes everyone who reports directly or indirectly to a person who reports to you.
+* When you select the groups listed within "Your group," the dashboard includes everyone who reports directly or indirectly to a person who reports to you.
 These groups are based on your reporting hierarchy and can be updated if your admin uploads more recent organizational data.

 If you find the default data is inaccurate, your admin can  upload updated organizational data through the following two ways: